MBOps/festive-tech-hackathon/README.md

 ### Docker Build

 I decided to create a Docker image to simplify the deployment of the WebApp.
 Originally I had a GitHub action job that created the image and pushed to the WebApp.
 But I found this deployment method to be inconsistent.
 Therefore I decided to create and deploy a Docker image.
+I am using a default tag rather than one generated during the build process, to allow for custom code to be deploy.
+With the terraform configuration there is scope for supplying container tags for custom images rather than the default tag.

-The GitHub Action, checks out the required DockerFile, logs into my Azure Container Registry, and then does a docker build and push.

-The DockerFile uses the .Net Core 5.0 images as a base, checks out the code from the festive-tech-santa-wishlist GitHub repo, build and publishes the website and copies the resulting build artifacts into the final release image.
+The GitHub Action, checks out the required DockerFile, logs into my Azure Container Registry, and runs the docker build and push.The DockerFile uses the .Net Core 5.0 images as a base, checks out the code from the festive-tech-santa-wishlist GitHub repo, build and publishes the website and copies the resulting build artifacts into the final release image.

-I also wanted to deploy Application Insights for monitoring, but using Containers does not allow the native monitoring without the SDK, therefore additional instrumentation of the code could be needed to enhance the system further at a later date.

 ### Terraform Deploy

-The Terraform job runs to deploy the Terraform defined in the terraform files. (main.tf, variables.tf)

-The Terraform script deploys a single Resource Group, an Azure FrontDoor for each Geography, and then an Azure WebApp, Azure Storage into each Region.
+The Terraform job runs to deploy the Terraform defined in the terraform files. (main.tf, variables.tf).
+The Terraform script is designed to deploy a single Resource Group for all resources to be deployed into, an Azure FrontDoor for each Geography, and then an Azure WebApp, Azure Storage into each Region.

 #### Terraform Variables